umcu/clinlp/README.md

 ## Contributing

-We value all contributions, and your collaboration is very welcome.
+`clinlp` is intented as a community project, and as such your contribution is very welcome.
 We hope to set up some more extensive contributing guidelines in the near future.
+For now, here is some basic information for starters:

-For now, it suffices to know that we are happy to consider PRs.
-If you are planning extensive changes, please do get in touch beforehand.
+* PRs are welcome, but if you are planning extensive changes, please do get in touch beforehand.
 This holds both for your own ideas, and for items already on our roadmap.
-Keep in mind that `clinlp` consists of ~generic~ components that process ~clinical~ text written in ~Dutch~.
+* Keep in mind that `clinlp` consists of **generic** components that process **clinical** text written in **Dutch**.
 If your contribution does not meet those three criteria, a separate release might be a better option.
-We aim for production ready code, that is well tested, scalable, maintainable, SOLID, etc., but we can help with refactoring code to reach that point.
-We try to use [issues](https://github.com/umcu/clinlp/issues/new) for communication as much as possible, but you can reach the maintainers by [e-mail](mailto:analytics@umcutrecht.nl) if that doesn't work.
+* We aim for production ready code, that is well tested, scalable, maintainable, SOLID, etc., but we can help with refactoring code to reach that point.
+* We try to use [issues](https://github.com/umcu/clinlp/issues/new) for communication as much as possible, but you can reach the maintainers by [e-mail](mailto:analytics@umcutrecht.nl) if that doesn't work.